vineeth-neeli7/os-project/README.md

 - Priority Scheduling
 - Process Management in OS
 - CPU Scheduling Algorithms
-- Structs and Sorting in C
+- Structs and Sorting in Cpp

 ---